Poles signal caution over alliance with Italy’s Salvini

-WARSAW, Poland (AP) — Members of Poland’s populist ruling party are signaling some reservations about forming an alliance with the anti-migrant Italian League party.
+WARSAW, Poland (AP) — Members of Poland’s populist ruling party on Thursday signalled some reservations about forming an alliance with Italy’s anti-migrant League party.

 The head of the League, Interior Minister Matteo Salvini, was in Warsaw on Wednesday trying to forge an alliance with Poland’s ruling populists before European Parliament elections in May.
-After a meeting with Poland’s ruling party leader, Jaroslaw Kaczynski, Salvini expressed hopes an “Italian-Polish axis” would replace the current “French-German axis.”
+After a meeting with Poland’s ruling party leader, Jaroslaw Kaczynski, Salvini expressed hopes that an “Italian-Polish axis” would replace the current “French-German axis.”

-But Polish authorities said Thursday no agreement had been reached, while commentators also noted signs of wariness about Salvini, seen as pro-Russian.
+Salvini said he envisioned a reformed European Union that will be less bureaucratic and with strong border security to keep out migrants, and one that returns more power from Brussels to the nation states.

-Lawmaker Witold Waszczykowski said “the only arrangements that have been made concern further meetings and further consultations, but there are no arrangements for a deal, a creation of alliances or common clubs in the European Parliament.”
+But Polish authorities stressed that no agreement had been reached.
+Commentators in Poland also argued that there are good reasons for Polish wariness about Salvini, who is seen as overly pro-Russian by many people in Poland, which has suffered under Moscow’s rule for most of the past two centuries.

 Most Read Nation & World Stories